bajra72/R-Survival-Regression/README.md

 The multivariable Cox proportional hazards model showed overall statistical significance for predicting survival (p < 2e-16), and its proportional hazards assumption held.
 However, coefficients for Cancer Stage were unstable.
 Other individual covariates in this specific model iteration did not show statistical significance.

-4. Factors Predicting Likelihood of Metastasis (Logistic Regression)
+4. Factors Predicting Likelihood of Metastasis (Logistic Regression) The logistic regression model significantly improved upon a null model in predicting metastasis.
+However, it also suffered from severe numerical instability for Cancer Stage, with inflated odds ratios suggesting quasi-complete separation.
+This instability prevented reliable interpretation of other covariates, which otherwise did not show individual significance in this model.